San103/HolidayDates-Package/README.md

 "
 ```
 > [!IMPORTANT]
-> Thank You!
-Give us a Star
+> Thank You
+## License

+The package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).